PauLuke/Linux-tips/Tips/Installing Katrain on Arch.md

-If you are having trouble intalling Katrain from the AUR package do the following:
+If you're having trouble installing Katrain from the AUR package, you can install it using pipx instead.
+Here's how:

 1. Install *python-pipx*